Is Home Depot’s earnings miss the latest sign of a cooling housing market?

 Home Depot expects sales to grow by 5 percent this year, marking the retailer’s lowest gains since 2012.
 Fourth-quarter earnings per share were $2.09, falling short of Wall Street’s estimate of $2.16.
 Additionally, same-store sales, which is defined as those that have been open for at least a year, rose 3.2 percent, falling short of analysts’ estimates of 4.5 percent.

 “The fourth quarter was bad, between high interest rates and the government shutdown.
-There are all sorts of headwinds,” said Terrazas.
+There are all sorts of headwinds,” Terrazas said.

-Shares of Lowe’s — Home Depot’s biggest competitor — dropped 2 percent on the news, but have since nearly recovered.
-Lowe’s is set to release its earnings report on Wednesday.
+Shares of Lowe’s — Home Depot’s biggest competitor — dropped 2 percent on the news, but have since almost recovered.
+Lowe’s is set to release its earnings report Wednesday.